Study Smart Tutors Inc was founded to help schools and college access programs prepare students for high school, college, and career success.

-We accomplish these lofty goals by employing the most competent academic achievers to instruct our students in ways that are unique, interactive, and academically challenging.
-We have experience working with students from low-income and ELL families, and have conducted workshops for Tens of Thousands of these students.
+We accomplish these lofty goals by employing the most competent educational leaders to develop curriculum and to instruct students in ways that are unique, interactive, and academically challenging.

 Why Do We Do This?